 In some cases these additional images could make it harder to get past people's email spam filters.

 - All eCards sent with Email Inbox delivery have a link at the top that lets the recipient "view in browser."

 The 'Email Format Option' is selected on the "Address and Schedule your Card" screen.

-If you need additional help, please refer to our Frequently Asked Questions or complete our Priority Email Support Form.
+If you need additional help, please refer to our Online Help Center or complete our Priority Email Support Form.